ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 Your business logic can run both types of sessions as the situation requires.
 {NOTE/}

-* **Node-local sessions** have a default setting that one node is responsible for all reads/writes on a particular database.
+* **Node-local sessions** are significantly faster and have a default setting that one node is responsible for all reads/writes on a particular database.
   Node-local transactions are almost always consistent, though if the primary node has to failover, there is a chance of a conflict occurring.
    * Many situations can handle conflicts and you can program [conflict resolution](../../../server/clustering/replication/replication-conflicts) scripts or use other conflict resolution strategies via Studio and also [in the client](../../../client-api/cluster/document-conflicts-in-client-side#modifying-conflict-resolution-from-the-client-side).